 5. Choosing hotels by star rating instead of neighbourhood

-How the AI Approach Actually Works
+How the AI approach actually works

 The method that saved $4,800 wasn't complicated.
-A good AI trip planner takes your dates, rough budget, and departure city, then does the systematic comparison work that most travellers spend hours doing badly.
+A good AI trip planner takes your dates, rough budget, and departure city, and does the systematic comparison work most travellers spend hours doing badly.
 It flags open-jaw routing, identifies cheaper flight windows, suggests realistic daily budgets, and surfaces accommodation tiers that match your targets.

 That's the combination we've built at Savvy Jetsetter.
-Our guides cover what the numbers don't — savvyjetsetter.ca/guides.
+Our guides cover what the numbers don't: savvyjetsetter.ca/guides.

 Generate your free Europe itinerary at savvyjetsetter.ca/plan.
 Enter your dates, budget, and home airport.
 It handles the rest.